It's not required, I guess.

 But then, perhaps, that person is better suited for a career in technical writing, producing content that's void of emotion.
 Content that doesn’t lean on the human condition to be effective.

-After all, copywriters conjure emotion for a living (using as few words as possible, which is so difficult).
+After all, copywriters conjure emotion — in as few words as possible — for a living.

 Making the reader feel something is central to good copywriting.